martinvahi/mmmv_devel_tools/src/mmmv_devel_tools/silktorrent/README.md

     ./silktorrent_salt.txt

-which probabilistically guarantees that the size and bits-tream of the payload can not be fully deduced from the tar-file name, forcing censoring parties to download a considerable amount of tar-files that they do not need.
+which probabilistically guarantees that the size and bit-stream of the payload can not be fully deduced from the tar-file name, forcing censoring parties to download a considerable amount of tar-files that they do not need.